GerardGascon/GerardGascon/README.md

 Hey!
 I'm Gerard, also known as Geri, a young student who makes games as a hobby.

-Nowadays I have as a hobby game development, specifically the programming part, made games in Unity and currently experimenting with Mega Drive homebrew development using SGDK.
+Nowadays I have as a hobby game development, specifically the programming part, made games in for PC with Unity, Mega Drive with SGDK and also been experimenting with some hardware development.

-# Current project

-### Mega Drive Project

-Making a Mega Drive game in 2022

-The **SEGA Mega Drive** is quite an old console right?
-But that's no reason for not trying to make a game, so here I am, procrastinating while trying to accomplish my goal to complete a full game that can runs on original hardware without any problem.

 # Projects

+### Researches

+- [Game development in 16-bits](https://www.url.edu/sites/default/files/content/file/2022/06/02/36/premisrecercaurl2022_desenvolupament-de-videojocs-en-16-bits.-gerard-gascon-moline.pdf): Nowadays, most of the video games are developed using game engines created specifically for them.
+Whether it is using Unity, Unreal Engine or any other piece of software, developers create them using the maximum of facilities that today’s technology provides.
+Despite that, there’s a small group of people that do not try to make use of that, instead they develop games for retro consoles that have been obsolete for years or even decades.
+These games are called 'homebrew' games, and this research project is all about developing a 'homebrew' game for a 30-year-old games console using today’s technology.
+This research has been presented in [XXIII Exporecerca Jove](https://www.magmarecerca.org/ca/exporecerca), [LIYSF Virtual 2022](https://www.liysf.org.uk/) and at a local presentation that you can watch [here](https://www.youtube.com/watch?v=KN0jH8xeC6k) (Catalan only).
+- [Yet Another World’s Worst Video Card](https://hackaday.io/project/186465-yet-another-worlds-worst-video-card): A simple research based on Ben Eater’s video series about building a video card on breadboards.
+In this project I reduce the memory usage by only having 1-bit images.

 ### Tools